masoncfrancis/masons-guides/nyc/gettingaround.md

 ![OMNY reader](img/OMNYreader.png)

 Just tap your card or device on that reader.
-Enter the station through the turnstile as quickly as you can once the screen says 'GO', like this:
+Go through the turnstile as quickly as you can once the screen says 'GO', like this:

 ![OMNY go screen](img/OMNYgo.png)